syncfusion-content/angular-docs/angular-2/Grid/Getting-Started.md

 ## Enable Paging

 [`Paging`](http://help.syncfusion.com/js/grid/paging) can be enabled by setting the [`allowPaging`](http://help.syncfusion.com/js/api/ejgrid#members:allowpaging) to true.
-The Paging feature inÂ GridÂ offers complete navigation support to easily switch between the pages, using the page bar available at the bottom of the Grid control
+The Paging feature in Grid offers complete navigation support to easily switch between the pages, using the page bar available at the bottom of the Grid control

 {% highlight html %}